zaven.media

 2015

-Honored with the 2015 Murex D’or Award for his life achievement.
+Honored with the 2015 Murex D’or Award for his outstanding contributions to the media industry.

 Published his third book Assaad Allahou Massakoum on Lebanon’s greatest 100 golden age television moments.
 The book launch was marked by a significant signing ceremony at Antoine bookstore in Beirut Souks.